-- Do you have a bucket list and which points are still open?
+- Do you have a bucket list and which items are still outstanding?

 - Which ones have you already done?

-- Where and how do you like to vacation?
+- Where and how do you prefer to vacation?

-- What do you like to do most at the weekend?
+- What do you like to do most on the weekend?